CrisMcCool/CrisMcCool/README.md

 # Hey :) 👋

 ## About Me
-- 👩‍💻 I'm currently working on ⌨️ [Calvin Clicker](https://calvinclicker.github.io)
+- 👩‍💻 I'm currently working on nothing, at the moment.
-- 🧠 I’m currently learning 🌐 Lua (for Roblox Studio.
+- 🧠 I’m currently learning 🌐 Lua for Roblox Studio.
 - 🙂 I created Calvin Clicker, but I'm not Calvin (he's my friend)

 ## Languages and Tools